boyiguo1/Tutorial-Residential_Segregation_Score/README.md

     race, e.g. P003008, Total!!Two or More Races in [2010 census
     data](https://api.census.gov/data/2010/dec/sf1/variables.html)

 4. Error prevention is implemented in.
-It is not guareenteed to caught all errors
+It is not guaranteed to caught all errors

 5. When reporting the rs scores, we report up to 3 decimal places.